|

 Member # 6929

 This is confusing.
 WildB knows we are saved by grace through faith, Bloodbought knows it, and I know it, and Jerry seems to know it too, and teach it.
-And he teaches that in past dispensations God's people were saved by grace through faith.
+And he teaches that in past dispensations, as now, God's people were saved by grace through faith.

-They were required to build an arc, or travel to a distant land and wait on God's promised child and then sacrifice that child (almost), or lead the children of Israel out of Egypt, or slay a giant and be a warrior and become a king.
+They were required to build an arc, or travel to a distant land and wait on God's promised child and then sacrifice that child (almost), or lead the children of Israel out of Egypt, or slay a giant and become a king.
 But all of these works were based on their faith and trust in God.

 So if we all agree, what are we debating exactly?